zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Export-Report-from-Peoplevox.md

 _Required_
 The number of items to retreive per request made to Peoplevox.
 Zynk will make as many requests as required to download all data matching the filters set on the task.
 The maxumum this can be is 1000, anything higher will be reset to 1000.
 Defaults to `20`.

-### Modified Since
+### Order By Field
-_Required_
+_Optional_
-The date to use to limit the data returned, this is only used when Download All is set to False.
-Zynk will update the Modified Since setting based on the information returned from the report.
-Defaults to the time when the task was added to the Workflow.
+The field to use to order the records by.
+If left empty, it will default to the date created field.

 ### Output File
 _Required_